wdi-sf-march-2014/notes/ModelsInRails/rails_models.md

 ## Migrations

 A migration keeps track of all the changes you've made in the database.
 It allows developers to collaborate on the database without passing around SQL scripts.
 It's also very useful when you push your site to production since you don't want to make changes to your production database until you're confident in the changes you've made.
 But you also want a way to repoduce the changes reliably.
 That is what a migration is for.
 Take a look at the ```db/migrate``` folder.
 In it, you'll find the first migration that was used to create the todos table.
 Notice the line, ```t.timestamps```.
-That is active records way of adding the ```created_at``` and ```updated_at``` columns to the database.
+That is Active Record's way of adding the ```created_at``` and ```updated_at``` columns to the database.

 #### Exercise 3